Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/tests/perfstress_tests/README.md

 ### MonitorExporter Test options
 These options are available for all monitor exporter perf tests:
-- `--num-traces` Number of traces to be collected.
-Defaults to 1.
+- `--num-spans` Number ofspans to be exported.
+Defaults to 10.

 ### T2 Tests
 The tests currently written for the T2 SDK: